 At this time of year in early childhood centers all over, classroom themes typically revolve around the fact that at the end of the month there is a holiday called Thanksgiving.
 Some themes include harvest, turkey’s, foods and more.
 Currently in our school, our toddlers are learning about different foods and our preschoolers are beginning to learn about being thankful.

 So, how do you teach about being thankful to preschool aged children?
 Well, first, don’t expect them to be thankful for things such as food to eat, clothes to wear, a house to live in, etc. We have heard little ones tell an array of things over the years from having a mommy/daddy that loves me to having a specific toy to play with.
-It doesn’t matter what the children say that they are thankful for, what matters is that they are starting to learn what it means to… Continue reading
+It doesn’t matter what the children say that they are thankful for, what matters is that they are starting… Continue reading

 Are your young ones worrying about monsters under the bed , in the closet by the front door or in the dark corners of the basement?
 If so, combat their fears by introducing them to some friendly, fun loving monsters and make those fears disappear.
 Stories are a wonderful way to deal with many different issues children face each day.
 Here are a few stories that I love and recommend for chasing those monster fears away.